giantswarm/docs/src/content/reference/gsctl/list-clusters.md

 ## Argument reference

 - `--output` or `-o`: Using this flag with the value `json`, the output can be printed in JSON format.
 This is convenient for use in automation.
 The default output format is `table`, which results in an output like shown above.
 - `--show-deleting`: Set this flag to also list clusters that are currently being deleted and add a `DELETING SINCE` column.
-Has no effect with `--output json`, as JSON output contains all clusters, deleted or not.

 ## Related